falkr/ttm4175/pages/prep-iot-api.md

 All of these methods are a bit cumbersome, aren't they?
 Therefore, there is another option:

--   Someone may create an extra library on Python that encapsulates all the HTTP requests in Python with some code.
+-   Someone may create an extra library in Python that encapsulates all the HTTP requests in Python with some code.
 The result can be an API in Python that uses internally HTTP to connect to a remote service like Slack.